mit-pdos/fscq/pldi-supplement/README.md

 `Pred.v`).
 The automation (tactic `pred_apply` in `SepAuto.v`) is not
 complicated but proved extremely useful when working with many namespaces in FSCQ.

+### Section 4.2: Limitations

+The _Trim_ operation is present in this version of CHL, including semantics and a proven specification.
+It is modelled as a non-deterministic write of any value.
+This is more sophisticated than modelling trim as writing the constant 0 value, but less sophisticated than allowing the disk to return non-deterministic values when _reading from_ a trimmed address.
+The operation is also unused by this version of FSCQ.

+### Section 5.1: Evaluation of CHL features

+Figure 12 was produced by manually inspecting specifications across FSCQ.
+The numbers include namespaces that are introduced within definitions and thus do not appear in the code for the specification; for example, the Log.rep predicate internally relates the cache logical disk to the physical disk.

+Similarly, Figure 14 was produced by inspecting crash invariants across FSCQ.
+Log.in_txn, the most frequent crash invariant, is written as Log.intact in the code (and renamed for the paper to better indicate what it states).

+### Section 5.3: Extensibility

+The hashing extension described here is present in this version of FSCQ, both in CHL and in actual use in the FSCQ logging protocol.

+Mutable memory is present in a different version of CHL we are currently working on and has not been fully integrated into this version.